Learn about the possession of a .50 BMG in California here.

 Facts About Possession of a .50 BMG

 It is against the law to “possess” a .50 BMG in the state of California.
 The state recognizes two primary kinds of possession.
 Both forms of possession will result in criminal charges.
-Individuals can face PC 30610 charges if they have:
+Individuals can face PC 30610 charges if they have actual or constructive possession of this weapon.

 Actual Possession of a .50 MG

 “Actual” possession involves direct contact with a .50 BMG.
-An individual who goes for a walk with a .50 BMG slung over their shoulder is in actual possession of a .50 BMG.
-Individuals who carry around a firearm in a bag are also in actual possession of the weapon.
+An individual who goes for a walk with a .50 BMG slung over their shoulder is in actual possession of the gun.
+Individuals who carry around the firearm in a bag are also in actual possession of the weapon.

 Constructive Possession of a .50 BMG

 People can still have possession of a .50 BMG even if they are not carrying it.
 This is considered “constructive” possession.
 Individuals have constructive possession of weapons that are in their control.
-You have constructive possession of a .50 BMG if you have it stored in a gun case in your home, for example.
+For example, you have constructive possession of a .50 BMG if you have it stored in a gun case in your home.

 Penalties for PC 30610 Convictions